71ae/crypto-zil-miner-switch-ethos/README.md

 ## Getting Started

-These instructions and the scripts are designed for ease of use.
+In this version some manual tasks for the configuration is still required.
-Follow them carefully and you shall have your ZIL mining up and running within just a few minutes.
+If you follow the instructions carefully you shall have your ZIL mining up and running within just a few minutes.

 ### Prerequisites